 The task at hand was technically challenging.
 The team, for instance, needed to work within a tight 25-foot-wide permitted river build-out area to expand the pedestrian program spaces and had to negotiate a series of under bridge connections.
 Further, the design had to account for the river’s annual flood dynamics of nearly seven vertical feet.
 Turning these challenges into opportunities, the team imagined new ways of thinking about this linear system.
 Rather than an architecturally-driven path system comprised of 90-degree turns, the team reconceived the path as a more independent system—one that, through changes in its shape and form, could drive a series of new programmatic connections.

-With new connections that enrich and diversify life along the river, each block takes on the form and program of a different river-based typology.
-These river spaces include: The Marina Plaza: Restaurants and public seating provide views of vibrant life on the water, including barges, fire department patrols, water taxis, and sightseeing boats.
+The Marina Plaza: Restaurants and public seating provide views of vibrant life on the water, including barges, fire department patrols, water taxis, and sightseeing boats.
 The Cove: Kayak rentals and docking for human-powered crafts provide physical connections to the water through recreation.
 The River Theater: A sculptural staircase linking Upper Wacker and the Riverwalk offer pedestrian connectivity, while trees provide greenery and shade.

 The Swimming Hole: A fountain offers the opportunity for children and families to engage with water at the river’s edge.
 The Jetty: A series of piers and floating wetland gardens offer an interactive learning environment about the ecology of the river, including fish, frogs, and native plants.
 The Boardwalk: An iconic bridge with references to the maritime history of the river connects pedestrians to Upper Wacker at Lake Street.